 Two, insoles that offer cushion can help absorb shear so that your skin won’t have to handle all the load.
 You can read about the effects of shear modulus here.

-I’m sure at least one of the options could help you out and if not, these are also good examples of what you should be looking for when getting a new pair in terms of decreasing the chance of blisters.
+I’m sure at least one of the options could help you out and if not, these are also good examples of what you should be looking for when getting a new pair.

 The very first shoe that came to my mind is the awesome Kobe A.D.
 NXT 360.
 It’s a pricy one but if you can get your hands on it – you’re in for a treat.

-For cushion, there’s a removable React & Lunarlon midsole which is very well-balanced so chances are you won’t need an additional insole for this one.
+For cushion, there’s a removable React & Lunarlon midsole which is very well-balanced.
 I’m low to the ground, quick but also well-cushioned.
 A fantastic setup for most guys in my opinion.

-The rest of the shoe is stellar as well: good traction, extremely lightweight support, and a premium build.
+The rest of the shoe is stellar as well: good traction, extremely lightweight support, and premium build quality.
 I don’t recommend taking these outdoors too often though and for heavy/explosive players, you might need something with a bit more structure.

 LeBron’s secondary signature line is consistently putting out solid well-rounded performers and I found myself returning to the 13th Soldier shoe the most often.

-The LeBron Soldier 13 also has great traction that’s viable for outdoor play, unmatched all-around security, and a structured ripstop fabric build.
+The LeBron Soldier 13 also has great traction that’s viable for outdoor play, unmatched all-around security, and a structured ripstop fabric upper.

-The LeBron 16 also boasts fantastic traction and it’s currently among my favorite outdoor choices!
+The LeBron 16 also boasts fantastic traction and it’s among my favorite outdoor choices!
 Great support too, without overly restricting you.
 And as I always mention, Battleknit 2.0 is probably the most durable knit-based material I’ve seen on a hoop shoe.
-Or at least one that crosses my mind first.

 There’s always more to know & take advantage of: dive deep into the guides!